On this page

 Junyi G. (she/they) is in her third year of a Philosophy Master's at SFU.
 She earned an MSc from the London School of Economics and a BA from Sun Yat-sen University.
 Right now, she's delving into Reason, Luck, and Morality and is writing a thesis on Buddhist Philosophy.
 Junyi has been a TA for PHIL 100W multiple times and for PHIL 120W once.
 Junyi believes every student has a unique voice and story.
 She takes a personalized approach to teaching, recognizing each student's unique qualities and needs.
 She practices self-care to be her best for her students and welcomes open feedback if she ever falls short.
 She's fluent in English and Mandarin, with basic skills in Cantonese.
 In her downtime, she enjoys playing with her ginger tabby, Spiffi, and has a soft spot for IKEA's BLÅHAJ.

 Mia C.V. is a second-year master’s student in Communication.
 Before her MA program, she completed her BA (Hons) in Communication at SFU alongside a double minor in Print and Digital Publishing and Business Administration.
 Her research interests are feminist and queer media studies.
 She has TA’ed different writing-intensive Communication courses and helped students navigate academic writing.
-Mia is fluent in English and Vietnamese and has experience learning English as a non-native speaker.
+Mia is fluent in English and Vietnamese and has experience learning English and English academic writing as a non-native speaker.

 Mohsen H.M. is a PhD student in SFU's Faculty of Education.
 He came to Canada in 2012 as an international student to do his master's in Education.
 He has served in various educational roles, including as a teaching assistant and sessional instructor for a variety of Education courses.
 Additionally, he has been contributing his expertise as a Graduate Writing Facilitator at the SLC since February 2018.
 In this role, he provides one-on-one writing consultations with students and conducts workshops.
 Currently, he's wearing another hat as a University Preparation course instructor at Alexander College.
 Here, he's dedicated to equipping students with essential skills like goal setting, time management, effective study methods, note-taking, reading comprehension, writing proficiency, and oral communication—everything they need to excel in their post-secondary education journey.
 Mohsen enjoys working with students and learning from them!

-Shaila S. (on leave Fall 2023) is a PhD candidate in the Languages, Cultures and Literacies program in the Faculty of Education.
+Shaila S. is a PhD candidate in the Languages, Cultures and Literacies program in the Faculty of Education.
 She has an M.A. in Applied Linguistics with TESOL from the University of Sheffield, UK and a bachelor’s degree in English literature from the University of Dhaka, Bangladesh.
 She has worked as a university lecturer in Bangladesh .
 She has also taught Foundations of Academic Literacy FAL X99 course several times and worked as a Teaching Assistant and Tutor Marker for a range of courses at SFU.
 At SLC, she offers writing consultations, Write away services, and workshops on different topics of academic writing.
 Shaila’s first language is Bangla, and she speaks English as an additional language.
 She also has working proficiency in Hindi and Urdu.

 Suzanna M. is a PhD candidate in the School of Criminology specializing in forensic science.
 She has her MSc from the University of Sheffield, UK, and her BA from UBC.
 Suzanna facilitates writing workshops, offers writing and learning consultations, serves as a tutor for WriteAway, and has also worked on the SLC's Back-on-Track team.
 Having been a post-secondary student for over a decade, she understands the difficulties and stressors associated with university life and learning, and is looking forward to working with students to overcome these challenges.
 When she's not working or studying, Suzanna enjoys hiking with her dog.